Putin tests new missile to frighten Europe

 It recorded movements of self-propelled artillery and rocket launch systems, among other hardware, in Ukraine-controlled areas in violation of a ceasefire pact, the so-called Minsk accord.

-The OSCE's drones saw dozens of cars and cargo trucks crossing the Ukraine-Russia border in the area, which remains under Russian control, also in violation of the accord.
+The OSCE's drones saw dozens of cars and cargo trucks crossing the Ukraine-Russia border in the region, which remains under Russian control, also in violation of the accord.